 We hosted my husband’s family and a couple of our friends for Thanksgiving dinner this year so I had a lot of cooking to do; but I still wanted to make a special breakfast for my family of four.
 Cinnamon rolls sounded good and I’ve made them a variety of ways over the years, including store bought.
 This time I revisited an old recipe I’ve had around for about 15 years or so – right out of my 1994 Starbucks Passion for Coffee cookbook.

-With few exceptions I followed this (see below) Starbucks recipe for Cinnamon-Swirl Biscuits, page 53 in the book, Starbucks Passion for Coffee cookbook (disclosure: that is my Amazon affiliate link).
+With few exceptions I followed this (see below) Starbucks recipe for Cinnamon-Swirl Biscuits, page 53 in the book, Starbucks Passion for Coffee cookbook.
 I left out the walnuts, currents or raisins and used whatever milk I had on hand versus the buttermilk called for in the recipe plus I cut mine different.

 I also made a powdered sugar glaze to pour over them – yum!